- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 Uncle Toms Cabin (today)

-Uncle Toms Cabin, an antislavery novel written in 1852 is celebrated on this date.
-The story was written about a faithful Black slave killed by a cruel white enslaver.
+Uncle Tom's Cabin, an antislavery novel written in 1852, is celebrated on this date.
+The story was about a faithful Black slave killed by a cruel white enslaver.

-The book was popular, selling over 300,000 copies within a year; it was written by Harriet Beecher Stowe.
+The book was popular, selling over 300,000 copies within a year, Harriet Beecher Stowe wrote it.
 By delivering a passionate indictment of slavery, the story intensified antagonism between the North and the South before the American Civil War era.
 While meeting Stowe at the White House in 1863, President Lincoln greeted her as the “little woman who wrote the book that made this Great War.”

 Since 1963, Marcel and Hildegarde Mallet-Prevost have owned the 1.25-acre property.
-This includes one of the few late 18th century frame homes standing in Montgomery County.
-Last renovated in the 1930’s, the house and cabin are one the county’s Historic Preservation Master Plan.
+This includes one of the few late 18th-century frame homes in Montgomery County.
+Last renovated in the 1930s, the house and cabin are one of the county’s Historic Preservation Master Plans.